Wonder Works Children’s Museum in Oak Park: Perfect for Kids Under 5

 Build It

-Build It is one of the best overall exhibits for all ages.
-There is a open space for wooden block building and a few different Lego tables to create by yourself or together.
+Build It is a great STEM spot for children of all ages.
+There is an open space for wooden block building and a few different Lego tables to create by yourself or together.
+This exhibit encourages both communal and imaginative play.

 Art Works